MicrosoftDocs/Devices-docs/surface/surface-security.md

 ## Microsoft designed and built components

-Every layer of Surface from chip to cloud is maintained by Microsoft, giving you ultimate control, proactive protection, and peace of mind wherever and however work gets done.
+Every layer of Surface from chip to cloud is develoloped and maintained by Microsoft, giving you ultimate control, proactive protection, and peace of mind wherever and however work gets done.
 Surface devices ship with the strongest security protocols Microsoft offers and enables with streamlined management that reduces IT complexity and helps users stay focused on their work.

 Surface drives security through a defense-in-depth approach by utilizing a layering of independent defensive sub-components.
 From chip to cloud, or a UEFI that ensures a Root of Trust to the AI-powered Microsoft Defender for Endpoint that works to prevent, detect, investigate, and respond to advanced threats, Surface enforces the position that built-in from Microsoft is better than bolt-on.